-We generally do not backport new features to these versions in the extended lifecycle stage or past the extended lifecycle.
+We generally don't backport new features to these deprecated versions in the extended lifecycle stage or past the extended lifecycle.

 A custom image is a boot disk image that you own and control access to.
 Use custom images for the following tasks:

 Create an image from the boot disks of your existing Compute Engine instances.
 Then use that image to create new boot disks for your instances.
 This process lets you to create new instances that are preconfigured with the apps that you need without having to configure a public image from scratch.